Reykjavík Index: Methodology

-The Reykjavík Index for Leadership has been constructed based on research exploring the question: “For each of the following sectors or industries, do you think men or women are better suited to leadership positions?”.
-This question allows responses of ‘men’, ‘women’ or ‘both equally’ for 23 different economic and professional sectors.”
+The Reykjavík Index for Leadership is constructed based on research exploring the question: “For each of the following sectors or industries, do you think men or women are better suited to leadership positions?”.
+The question allows responses of ‘men’, ‘women’ or ‘both equally’ for 23 different economic and professional sectors.

-A response of ‘both equally’ results in a point for that country within the Index, while a response of ‘men better suited’, ‘women better suited’ or ‘don't know’ does not.
+A response of ‘both equally’ results in a point for that country within the Index, while a response of ‘men better suited’, ‘women better suited’ does not.
+‘Don’t know’ is excluded from the Index score.

-A country’s Reykjavík Index for Leadership is equal to the average proportion of people selecting ‘both equally’ across the 23 economic sectors.
+A country's Reykjavík Index for Leadership is equal to the average proportion of people selecting ‘both equally’ across the 23 economic sectors.
 This is a measure of the extent to which, across society, men and women are viewed to be equally suitable for leadership.

-For consistency between countries, the views of men and the views of women have each been given a 50% weight rather than a weight based on their exact population share (which varies slightly between countries).
-Similarly, the G7-wide version of The Reykjavík Index weights each constituent country equally.
+When average scores are presented (e.g. G7), each country’s index is weighted equally regardless of population size.